zakocord/Astryrean-Readme-fix/README.md

 - **Anti-Debug Techniques**: Learn how to implement methods that prevent debugging.
 - **Virtual Machine Detection**: Understand how to identify and avoid running in virtual environments.
-- **Browser Cookie Management**: Explore how cookies are managed and how to extract them.
 - **Stealer Creation**: Build your own stealer with customizable options.
 - **Discord Security**: Gain insights into Discord's token management and security features.
 - **Fully Undetectable Tools**: Discover strategies to keep your tools undetected by antivirus software.